sverrli/capstone/README.md

 In the process of writing this proposal, I have gone through several data sets trying to find the most suitable ones.
-At first I attempted to create my own data set via Quandl's API, and I tried to improve upon a data set I downloaded using Yahoo Finance some time ago, only to find that they no longer offer the same services as before.
+At first I attempted to create my own data set via Quandl's API (https://www.quandl.com), and I tried to improve upon a data set downloaded using Yahoo Finance some time ago, only to find that they no longer offer the same services as before.

 My task now is preparing the data set for further analysis, and preprocessing it for machine learning.

-In this final section, summarize a theoretical workflow for approaching a solution given the problem.
-Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
-The workflow and discussion that you provide should align with the qualities of the previous sections.
-Additionally, you are encouraged to include small visualizations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
-The discussion should clearly outline your intended workflow of the capstone project.
+I will visualize some stocks prices to look at different companies and trends in general, and see if we can learn something from looking at specific sectors or companies over time.

+I will then attempt to apply different machine learning models.
+Neural networks are widely used to predict stock prices.
+If I succeed in labeling the stocks as either buy or sell using some metrics like percent change in price over a period, I want to try and classify using random forest.
+Ideally, this labeling would incorporate financial data from the accounts as well, but this might be beyond the scope of this project.

 -----------

-**Before submitting your proposal, ask yourself. . .**

-- Does the proposal you have written follow a well-organized structure similar to that of the project template?
-- Is each section (particularly **Solution Statement** and **Project Design**) written in a clear, concise and specific fashion?
-Are there any ambiguous terms or phrases that need clarification?
-- Would the intended audience of your project be able to understand your proposal?
-- Have you properly proofread your proposal to assure there are minimal grammatical and spelling mistakes?
-- Are all the resources used for this project correctly cited and referenced?